Which underwater camera to choose?

 So, we’ve decided to propose this article, based on our own experience with the different cameras we have had and still have, but also by incorporating of course what’s currently best in the world of waterproof cameras without housing!
 In this article, we propose you the 6 underwater cameras we do consider as the best of the moment, the ones that you will be able to bring on your next vacations!
 But first of all, some details to explain you which criteria you should take into account for the purchase of your camera.

-How to choose your underwater camera?
+How to choose a waterproof camera?

 To help you choose your next waterproof camera, I’ll tell you which criteria to consider.
 Just click on the scrollbar below for further reading.